Morton, Washington: 21st century

 The city of Morton voted to leave the Timberland Regional Library district by way of proposition in 2022, leaving the city with no library or supporting library system.

-As part of a single-evening act of vandalism towards LGBTQ symbols in June 2023 that also affected Chehalis, Washington, a window and a rainbow bench outside of a business in the city were damaged.
+In June 2023, as part of a single-evening act of vandalism towards LGBTQ symbols that also affected Chehalis, Washington, a window and a rainbow bench outside a city business were damaged.

-A state audit of Morton's government accounts were undertaken into 2024 and revealed a loss of over $937,000.
-Further investigations produced evidence the loss was misappropriated by the city's clerk-treasurer starting in 2013 and continuing into 2021.
-The city official, Tamara Clevenger, who during that time had sole oversight of the city's accounts, was suspected of siphoning the money for personal use.
-The clerk resigned after the city instituted a separation of the combined clerk-treasurer position in 2021.
-Clevenger was officially charged with wire fraud in federal court in April 2025; she pled guilty the following month.
-Clevenger was ordered to fully repay the lost funds and sentenced to five years of probation.
+A state audit of Morton's government accounts was completed in 2024 and revealed a loss of over $937,000.
+Further investigations produced evidence that the loss was due to the misappropriation of funds by the city's clerk-treasurer, starting in 2013 and continuing into 2021.
+The city official, Tamara Clevenger, who during that time had sole oversight of the city's accounts, was suspected of stealing the money for personal use.
+Clevenger resigned after the city instituted a separation of the combined clerk-treasurer position in 2021.
+In April 2025, Clevenger was officially charged with wire fraud in federal court and pled guilty the following month.
+Clevenger was ordered to fully repay the stolen funds and sentenced to five years probation.
 In October 2025, the city was able to recover $799,000 via an insurance organization, the Association of Washington Cities Risk Management Service Agency.

+A 15 mi stretch of U.S. Route 12 east of Morton was closed during the December 2025 Pacific Northwest floods due to water and debris on the highway.